LLNL/sundials/doc/arkode/guide/source/Usage/SPRKStep_c_interface/User_callable.rst

    :numref:`ARKODE.Usage.SPRKStep.SPRKStepRootOutputs`,

 #.
 General usability routines (e.g. to print the current SPRKStep
-   parameters, or output the current Butcher table) are in :numref:`ARKODE.Usage.SPRKStep.SPRKStepExtraOutputs`.
+   parameters, or output the current Butcher tables) are in :numref:`ARKODE.Usage.SPRKStep.SPRKStepExtraOutputs`.

 Following each table, we elaborate on each function.